Jet skier saves lives in water incident

-The two children and an adult were left clinging to the kayak with one in the water and two sitting on top of it after it overturned.
+The two children and an adult were left clinging to the kayak, with one in the water and two sitting on top of it after it overturned as they were pulling craypots aboard the kayak.

-The holidaymakers were rescued by Samuel Arlidge on a jet ski after they spent an hour and a half in the water.
+The holidaymakers were rescued by Samuel Arlidge on the jet ski after spending an hour and a half in the water and a mayday call was made through Maritime NZ.

-Arlidge, who was on holiday from Tauranga, said he was heading out of the boat ramp when he was approached by the police officer who asked if he could go out and save them.
+Arlidge, who is on holiday from Tauranga, said he was heading out from the boat ramp when approached by the police officer, who asked if hecould go out and save them.

-“It looked like they had been out there for a while, and they were all pretty shaken up and cold.”
+“It looked like they had been out there for a while, and they were all pretty shaken up and cold,” he said of the rescued trio.

-Arlidge remained humble after the rescue and said it took a while to find a bay with no rocks as they weren’t too familiar with the area, before reaching the beach.
+Arlidge remained humble after the rescue and said it took a while to find a bay with no rocks, as they weren’t very familiar with the area, before getting them onto the beach.

 “We went out for a fish and didn’t have too much luck, so it was good to do something for the day.”

-Prentice said the quick response by Arlidge was “awesome” and helped to save the trio’s lives.
+Prentice said the quick response by Arlidge was “awesome” and helped to save the three people’s lives.

-He wanted to warn those planning to go out on the water to be conscious of water safety.
+He wanted those who were planning to go out on the water to be highly conscious of water safety.

 “It’s a reminder to know the weather, understand the conditions, and the capability of the boat or vessel you are in.”

-Prentice said the conditions at the time were “relatively good”, but a southerly front had come through which had caused winds to pick up.
+Prentice said the conditions at the time were “relatively good”, but a southerly front had come through, which caused winds to pick up.

 Michaela Gower joined Hawke’s Bay Today in 2023 and is based out of the Hastings newsroom.
 She covers Dannevirke and Hawke’s Bay news and has a love for sharing stories about farming and rural communities.